Promoting Green Space and Public Health in Providence

 We envision a downtown parks system that connects communities through green spaces.

-Jennifer Smith, Program Manager for the DPPC, coordinates with the DID during the Burnside Music Series
+Jennifer Smith, Program Director for the DPPC, coordinates with the DID during the Burnside Music Series

 The Downtown Parks Network

 The DPPC advocates for the creation of a downtown park system that promotes a variety of activity and use.
 The Riverwalk is a perfect site for a flagship park in that it connects many neighborhoods and public spaces.

 We envision an increase in the use of the downtown waterfront as a destination for recreation and tourism with seasonal, daily public programming: